What is MAVA?

 Mahtomedi Area Volleyball Association is a non-profit Junior Olympic Volleyball Club run by a volunteer board.
 MAVA strives to provide a place and opportunity for all girls who want to play volleyball after the typical school season ends in November.
 MAVA Board members and contact information is found on our website – there is also a general email to utilize if necessary.

 Who is the governing body of JO Volleyball?

-MAVA is registered with North Country Region JO Volleyball and must follow their rules, guidelines and tournament schedules to utilize their program offerings.
+MAVA is registered with JVA Volleyball and we follow their rules, guidelines, and tournament schedules to utilize their program offerings.

 We have to follow the rules of a ‘school club’ VB association.
 We are not allowed to host try-outs until after the State HS VB tournament.
 This timing also provides our potential players a chance to try-out in various clubs and ultimately land where they want.

 This day is a true try-out day - there may not be a spot for every player.
 Coaches come to choose their teams from the players available.
 We have guidelines for the coaches, no more than 12/team for younger ages and no more than 10/team for HS girls.
 The coaches decide who will fill the positions and work best together for their team.
 While we accommodate for those who cannot make try-out day, it can be difficult to create a team without all players present.
 We have to respect the coach’s choices and their roster, the coaches have a plan and MAVA and parents cannot make their decisions.